harsimranDhillonn/myBookSpace/README.md

 Using 'Google Books API' to search up available book's information.
 "Diary-like website" to leave thoughts on read books.

 Complete:
 - Search functionality
 - Retrieving books from Google Books API

-Features to complete:
- - Notes page
+- Notes page, local storage is used to save and retrieve user notes

 Credit
 - mobirise: Home page template